Paul Bowser

+Bowser is a member of the Professional Wrestling Hall of Fame and Museum and Wrestling Observer Newsletter Hall of Fame.

+Early life

+Paul Forbes Bowser was born on May 28, 1886 in Kittanning, Pennsylvania to Armstrong County, Pennsylvania teacher, school superintendent and farmer Marlin Bowser and Nancy Arreta "Arreta" (Hawkins) Bowser.
+The Bowsers grew fruits and vegetables on their farm along with raising standardbred horses, which would become a lifelong hobby and business venture for Paul.
+Paul studied law at the co-educational Beaver College, leaving in 1907 prior to receiving a degree when the college limited enrollment to female students.
+While in school, Paul played football at the local YMCA with Hube Wagner.

+Professional wrestling career

 Wrestler

-Bowser grew up on a farm in western Pennsylvania and attended Beaver College before becoming a professional wrestler and touring with the Pollock Brothers Circus.
-He moved to Newark, Ohio in 1912 and began to promote wrestling shows, often working as a referee.
-In 1913 he married women's wrestling champion Cora Livingstone.
-That same year, he opened a wrestling school in Newark.
+At 18 years old Bowser began amateur wrestling, becoming a professional upon leaving college in 1907.
+Bowser toured the vaudeville circuit as a middleweight, taking on all comers and offering $25 to any man he couldn't throw within 15 minutes.
+In 1911 he met women's wrestling champion Cora Livingston when they shared the bill at the Academy Theater in Pittsburgh, the pair later married in 1913.
+He moved to Newark, Ohio in 1912, opening a wrestling school and began to promote wrestling shows, often working as a referee.
+Bowser and Livingston toured with the Polack Brothers Circus in 1917 and 1918.

 On March 10, 1916, Bowser became world middleweight champion, defeating Joe Turner in Newark.
 In November 1919, he and a co-defendant were successfully sued by Kelton Mitchell, who claimed he had been conned out of $2,300 that was bet on a fixed wrestling match in 1917.

 Bowser moved to Boston in 1922, running shows against the area's established promoter, George V. Tuohey.
 Within a year, Bowser had won the promotional war and Tuohey filed for bankruptcy.
-In Boston, on January 3, 1922, Bowser again won the middleweight title from Joe Turner in a show promoted at the Boston Opera House.
+In Boston, on January 3, 1922, Bowser again won the middleweight title from Joe Turner in a show promoted at the Grand Opera House.
 He retired as a wrestler the following year.